The School’s highest annual award celebrates alumni and friends for contributions to academia and industry

-Doucette helped evaluate a value-based pharmacy program with Blue Cross Blue Shield, in which pharmacists receive payments for performance metrics, such as like drug adherence and blood pressure monitoring.
+Doucette helped evaluate a value-based pharmacy program with Blue Cross Blue Shield, in which pharmacists receive payments for performance metrics, like drug adherence and blood pressure monitoring.

 “If pharmacists are paid for better disease management, that would offset pharmacy costs for providing those services,” explains Doucette.
 “From an insurer perspective, the study showed that patients in the program had 3.5-4.5 percent lower total costs.”